Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 I feel my work experience and career goals completely align with this program's mission.
 With two years of hands-on experience in marketing and tech applications at JD.com, I have a deep understanding of technology-driven business strategies.
 I'm eager to learn more finance, business and management knowledge to become a comprehensive talent in e-commerce.

-Moreover, my background in journalism and communication, combined with social media expertise, equips me to create compelling stories that resonate with audiences and build deep customer relationships.[which is crucial in e-commerce.]
+Moreover, my background in journalism and communication, combined with social media expertise, equips me to create compelling stories that resonate with audiences and build deep customer relationships, which is crucial in e-commerce.

 Finally, I'd like to say that I am someone with innovative and critical thinking skills, and I am also very determined.
 These qualities help me find new solutions in the face of challenges.

 I'm confident that my background and characteristics make me a great fit for the ECIC program.
 I also will contribute a unique perspective and value to the ECIC program.

+##### 3.1.1 Disposition

+###### (1) determined

+While working at JD.com, I faced an important requirement needed to be completed quickly.
+I resolved to pushing my limits to ensure the project was delivered efficiently and with high quality.
+First, I coordinated with my supervisor to bring in a colleague to assist me.
+Next, I designed a solution, breaking down the complex requirement into functional modules, and developing the system architecture and project plan.
+Then, I invested significant time, working an entire month without taking a day off.
+In the end, I exceeded expectations in delivering the project and earned respect and recognition from my colleagues and leaders.

+###### (2) curious

+In addition to my daily work, I regularly read news, reports, and articles related to the e-commerce industry to stay informed about the latest trends and think about how to apply these trends to my work.
+I also frequently browse technology forums to proactively learn new technologies and tools, enhancing my contributions to projects.

+##### 3.1.2 Ability

+###### (1) innovative

+While working at JD.com, I participated in an AI competition.
+I was actively involved and creatively proposed the idea of "using JD's Yanxi large model to generate AI-written content, and using an AI digital human model to narrate the content and produce corresponding videos."
+Ultimately, we brought this idea to life and developed an AI digital human content generation platform, which fortunately earned us second place.

+###### (2) high-efficient

+Before starting work each day, I utilize a task management tool to list out my tasks for the day, and prioritize them based on importance.
+Throughout the execution process, I continuously update the status of each task and reflect on what I've accomplished at the end of the day.
+This approach allows me to clearly track my progress, ensuring that I complete my target tasks efficiently and on time.

 #### 3.2 Advantages compared with others

 On the one hand, with two years of front-end development practice in financial marketing at JD, I have gained a profound understanding of digital marketing strategies, and accumulated relevant knowledge in the financial sector.
 And during work, I've been using AI to better allocate our marketing resources for precise targeting.
 This has laid a foundation for my understanding of e-commerce.

 On the other hand, I'd like to say I am really ambitious, confident and determined.
 I hold the firm belief that I will achieve my career goal, and I'm willing to exert any effort required to make it a reality.
 These qualities help me persist in the face of challenges.

 In summary, I'm confident that my background and characteristics stand me out with other candidate for the ECIC program.
 I am excited about the opportunity to bring a unique perspective and valuable insights to the program.

 #### 3.3 Disadvantages

+It‘s sometimes difficult for me to say no to extra tasks or responsibilities.
+I sincerely want to help my colleagues, but this may lead to taking on work beyond my ability, taking up my personal time and even affecting my health.
+Now I'm trying to set clearer boundaries and prioritize my workload to keep it reasonable.

 Given my technical background, I've noticed that I sometimes focus too much on the technical details and overlook the business aspects behind a project.
 To address this, I've been actively working on broadening my perspective.
 For instance, I regularly discuss the motivations and goals of our requirements with my product manager colleagues.
 This helps me stay aligned with the overall direction of the project.

 #### 3.4 Career planning

-In the short term, I will work on developing financial internet products at a financial institution in Hong Kong.
+In the short term, I will work on developing financial internet products in renowned financial institutions in Hong Kong, such as banks or exchanges.
 Following this role, I aim to transition into positions as a product manager through internal job rotations, gaining diverse skills and experiences.
 During this period, I intend to explore entrepreneurial ventures until they become profitable, and then scale them up.

-Looking ahead, my long-term goal is to establish my own company.
-Leveraging the knowledge and resources acquired from the ECIC program, I intend to run my own business, achieve my career ambitions, and contribute towards solving real-world problems.
+In the long term, I will start a fintech company in Hong Kong that focuses on using innovative technology to make traditional financial services more efficient and accessible.
+My goal is to tackle the financing challenges faced by small businesses and individual entrepreneurs, promoting inclusive finance in the industry.
+Elon Musk is my role model; his company Tesla has transformed the automotive industry with its breakthroughs in battery tech and smart driving.

 ### 4. Interpersonal relationship